jantman/archautorepo/README.rst

    packages, building them in the right order.
 There doesn't seem to be any sane way to acheive that in Jenkins, except either re-running the jobs over and over again until they succeed or altering the job configuration outside of Jenkins.

+There's no reason why this project couldn't be run inside one or more Jenkins jobs, and that probably makes sense for anyone who already has an instance running or is comfortable using it (for my own packages, I'll probably do that, and use GitHub hooks to trigger the jobs).
+But
+I don't think it should be a requirement or assumption.
+If parallelization is desired, it wouldn't be too difficult for me to add a component that performs the dependency solving, and then triggers Jenkins jobs to build specific subsets of the packages.

 References
 ==========